Matt Blunt

-Matthew Roy Blunt (born November 20, 1970) is an American former naval officer and politician who served as the 54th Governor of Missouri from 2005 to 2009.
-Before his election as governor, Blunt served ten years in the United States Navy, was elected to serve in the Missouri General Assembly in 1998, and as Missouri's Secretary of State in 2000.
-He grew up in a political family; his father, Roy Blunt, has served in a variety of political offices (including as Missouri secretary of state and congressman, and in the U.S. Senate from 2011 to 2023).
+Matthew Roy Blunt (born November 20, 1970) is an American politician, lobbyist, and former naval officer who served as the 54th governor of Missouri from 2005 to 2009.
+He previously served ten years in the United States Navy and as Missouri secretary of state.

-A Republican, Matt Blunt was elected governor on November 2, 2004, carrying 101 of Missouri's 114 counties.
-At age 33, he became the second-youngest person ever elected to that office after Kit Bond.
-Blunt did not seek a second term as governor, announcing his decision on January 22, 2008, in an address to Missourians, which surprised many supporters and staff.
+Blunt won the 2004 Missouri gubernatorial election as the Republican nominee against Democratic nominee Claire McCaskill.
+The election coincided with elections in the Missouri General Assembly, where Republicans maintained their majority; this made Blunt the first Republican governor of Missouri to serve with a Republican legislature in 84 years, making his policy proposals easier to accomplish.
+At age 33, he also became the second-youngest person ever elected governor of Missouri after Kit Bond.
+Blunt did not seek a second term as governor, announcing his decision on January 22, 2008.

 After working as a consultant, Blunt was hired as the president of the American Automotive Policy Council in 2011, representing the auto lobby in Washington, D.C.
+His father, Roy Blunt, has served in a variety of political offices, including as Missouri secretary of state and congressman, and in the U.S. Senate from 2011 to 2023.

 Early life and education

 Born in 1970 in Greene County, Missouri, Blunt is the son of politician Roy Blunt and his first wife Roseann Ray Blunt.
-The senior Blunt was first elected to office in 1984 as Secretary of State for Missouri.
-He was elected as US Representative in 1997 and as U.S. Senator (R-Missouri) in 2010.
+The senior Blunt was first elected to office in 1984 as secretary of state for Missouri.
+He was elected as U.S. representative in 1997 and as U.S. senator in 2010.
 After graduating from Jefferson City High School in Jefferson City, Missouri, Matt Blunt was accepted into the United States Naval Academy, where he received a bachelor's degree in history in 1993.

 Blunt and his wife Melanie were married in May 1997.
 The couple has two sons, William Branch Blunt, born on March 9, 2005, and Brooks Anderson Blunt, born on January 1, 2010.
 Blunt is a member of the State Historical Society of Missouri, the American Legion, and the Missouri Farm Bureau.

 Naval career

 As an officer in the United States Navy, Blunt served as an engineering officer aboard the USS Jack Williams and as the navigator and administrative officer on the destroyer USS Peterson.

 His active duty service included participation in Operation Uphold Democracy, involving the United Nations blockade of Haiti, missions to interdict drug traffic off the South American coast, and on duties involved in the interdiction of Cuban migrants in 1994.
 During his Naval career, Blunt received numerous commendations, including four Navy and Marine Corps Achievement medals.
 He entered the Navy Reserve.

-Following the September 11, 2001 attacks, Blunt was called back into active naval service, after he had been elected to the office of Secretary of State for Missouri.
+Following the September 11, 2001 attacks, Blunt was called back into active naval service, after he had been elected to the office of secretary of state for Missouri.
 He completed a six-month tour of duty in Great Britain during Operation Enduring Freedom, during which time he continued to work full-time for the state as well.
 He was a Lieutenant Commander in the Navy Reserve.